-There is so much water in the Fort Myers area but there is only one, true water park.
+There is a plethora of water in the Fort Myers area but there is only one, true water park.
 Explore more than fourteen acres of water slides, pools and activities at Sun Splash Family Water Park.
 Kids go crazy for the adrenaline-pumping speed slides and others that allow you to free-fall through a five-and-a-half story drop.
 If that's too much excitement, grab a float and peacefully bob down the Main Stream River Ride.
 There is a Tot Spot for the little ones and plenty of chairs for mom and dad to stretch out in the sun.
 Food and concessions are available and lots of special deals are offered throughout the summer so be sure to check the events calendar online.
 The water park typically closes at the end of October through February but the site is still used for carnivals and food and music events.

 Recommended for Things to Do with Kids because: It's the only true water park in the area with thrilling slides, lazy floats and lots of fun in the sun.

 Gina's expert tip: The park closes late fall, through the winter season.

 Fort Myers Beach is perhaps the most popular place for families to explore.
 A day at the beach provides an endless amount of things to do, from parasailing and jet skiing to shelling and building sandcastles, to simply relaxing.
-The gently sloping shores and light waves make it a safe swimming spot for little tykes, and with seven miles of shoreline, they'll have lots of room to run around and play.
+The gently sloping shores and light waves make it a safe swimming spot for little tykes, and with seven miles of shoreline, they'll have lots of room to run and play.
 Lynn Hall Park is in the heart of beach activities, including dining and shopping.
 If you prefer nature trails and more peace and quiet, try Bowditch Park at the north end of the island.
 You'll find the award-winning Lovers Key State Park at the south end of the island and a reliable trolley system to transport you to all.

 Recommended for Things to Do with Kids because: Fort Myers Beach offers water sports, sunning, shelling and swimming, along with lovely nature parks and preserves.